unbedded/ai_sw_workflow/README.md

 ```

 # Overview
 AI solutions must address the *Complexity vs Efficacy* trade-off.
-The more complex a task the more guessing AI performs, unless you are leveraging a well know pattern.
-Succesful AI solutions for complex tasks must breakdown problem in to hierarchical simpler tasks handled by multiple agents.
+The more complex a task, the more guessing AI performs unless you are leveraging a well-known pattern.
+Successful AI solutions for complex tasks must break down problems into hierarchical, simpler tasks handled by multiple agents.
 Decomposing problems into structured stages is a concept embraced by agentic orchestration tools like CrewAI and LangChain.

 **Pseudocode Intermediate** - While the primary focus of this paper is on software development, the same workflow can be applied to a variety of other domains.
 The workflow leverages AI large language models (LLMs) to transform high-level task descriptions into a detailed pseudo-language intermediate description.
-Using AI to transforming your problem into a LLM friendly pseudo language is a powerful tool.
-This intermediate step allows developers to manually review pipeline artifacts and exercise control over the process at an intermediate pseudo-language level what leveraging AI to peform the heavy lifting to bootstrap the pseudo langage detailed descriptions.
+Using AI to transform your problem into an LLM-friendly pseudo-language is a powerful tool.
+This intermediate step allows developers to manually review pipeline artifacts and exercise control over the process at an intermediate pseudo-language level while leveraging AI to perform the heavy lifting to bootstrap the pseudo-language detailed descriptions.

-**Large Language Models Challanges** (LLMs) are pattern inference machines trained on vast datasets.
-While they can generate plausible solutions, their effectiveness is influenced by how clearly requirements are presented, LLM model and complexity of problem.
-These challenges emphasize the need for well-structured prompts, version control, and diligent review to maximize the benefits of AI-assisted coding.Common challenges include:
+**Large Language Models Challenges** (LLMs) are pattern inference machines trained on vast datasets.
+While they can generate plausible solutions, their effectiveness is influenced by how clearly requirements are presented, the LLM model, and the complexity of the problem.
+These challenges emphasize the need for well-structured prompts, version control, and diligent review to maximize the benefits of AI-assisted coding.
+Common challenges include:

 - **Non-Typical Library Usage**: Users might want to use a library in a unique way, which does not match the pattern the LLM was trained with.
 LLMs will require specific guidance to accommodate.
 - **Version Mismatch**: LLMs may use the wrong version of a library or language, which can lead to compatibility issues or broken code.
 - **Unique Applications**: LLMs are great at guessing, but if your solution is unique, it requires the developer to provide extensive details.
-- **Version of LLM**: will greatly affect output.
-Models have improved signifactly in the past year.
-GPT-4o and GPT-3.5.turbo are used in this paper and the last chapter compairs thier relative performance.
-Good news is both satisified models satisifed the example requirements but the GPT-4o was far superior.
+- **Version of LLM**: This will greatly affect output.
+Models have improved significantly in the past year.
+GPT-4o and GPT-3.5-turbo are used in this paper, and the last chapter compares their relative performance.
+The good news is both models satisfied the example requirements, but GPT-4o was far superior.

 While this workflow is demonstrated in a Jupyter Notebook with each step implemented manually, the process can be automated by defining the rules in a Makefile.
 The software development workflow comprises eleven steps, as illustrated in the accompanying diagram.
 Each section of this paper provides a detailed explanation of a specific step: